Investigation continues into Dubuque fire that displaced family, killed 4 dogs

-The investigation continues today into a Sunday house fire in Dubuque that left four dogs dead and a family displaced.
+The investigation continued Monday into a Sunday house fire in Dubuque that left four dogs dead and a family displaced.

 The Dubuque fire marshal is continuing the inquiry into the cause of the blaze, according to Assistant Fire Chief Mark Ludescher.

-The fire at 1801 Central Ave. was reported at about 2:50 p.m.
+The fire at 1801 Lincoln Ave. was reported at about 2:50 p.m.
 Sunday.
-Dubuque County property records list the home's owners at Amber and Kurt J. Cain.
+Dubuque County property records list the home’s owners as Amber and Kurt J. Cain.

 Neighbors reported fire and smoke coming from the back half of the residence.